Note 11 - Stock-based Compensation

 Stock option transactions for the nine months ended September 30, 2022, and September 30, 2021, are summarized as follows:

 As of September 30, 2022, there was $3.99 million of total unrecognized compensation cost related to non-vested stock options, which is expected to be recognized over an estimated weighted-average period of 1.5 years.
 As of September 30, 2022, total compensation cost not yet recognized related to grants under the ESPP was approximately $4 thousand, which is expected to be recognized over four months.

 The following table presents the weighted average assumptions that were used in the Black ‑Scholes option pricing model to determine the fair value of stock options granted during the period, and the resultant weighted average fair values:

 The Company uses historical data to estimate the expected dividend yield and expected volatility of its common shares in determining the fair value of stock options.
 The expected life of the options represents the estimated length of time the options are expected to remain outstanding.

 The following table presents the vesting terms of options granted in the period:

-During the six months period ended June 30, 2021, the option agreements of one officer were modified as part of a separation and release agreement.
-Vested options of 1,679,169, with exercise prices ranging from $1.03 to $7.44, were allowed to continue to be exercisable for an additional 12 month period, and also 504,833 options that would have expired unvested, were allowed to continue to vest for a 12 month period.
-As there was no service requirement, the company recorded $945 thousand and $663 thousand additional compensation in the current period related to these modifications for the vested and unvested options, respectively.
+During the nine months period ended September 30, 2021, the option agreements of one Company officer were modified as part of a separation and release agreement.
+Vested options of 1,679,169, with exercise prices ranging from $1.03 to $7.44, were allowed to continue to be exercisable for an additional-month period.
+Additionally, 504,833 options that would have expired unvested were allowed to continue to vest for a -month period.
+As there was no service requirement, the Company recorded $1.6 million additional compensation in the period related to these modifications.

-The Company recorded share-based payment expense related to stock options and RSUs as follows:
+The Company recorded share-based payment expense related to stock options as follows: